 Maryland's Office of Home Energy Programs

 Maryland’s Office of Home Energy Programs (OHEP) helps Maryland’s hard working families pay their utility bills, minimize heating crises, and make energy costs more affordable.
 Residents can apply for the following assistance programs online or through Montgomery County’s Department of Health and Human Services office:

 - Maryland Energy Assistance Program (MEAP) provides assistance with home heating bills.
 Limited assistance is available to replace broken or inefficient furnaces.

-A state program administered by the Department of Human Resources to assist eligible low-income electricity customers with their electric bills.
+- Electric Universal Service Program (EUSP) assists eligible low-income electricity customers with their electric bills.
 Assistance is available regardless of whether you are an active customer or you are currently without service.
-Applications can also be filed online at www.marylandsail.org.

-Protects low-income families from utility cutoffs and allows MEAP-eligible households to enter into a year-round even monthly payment program with their utility company.
-An equal monthly payment plan based on the estimated cost of the customer's average annual utility usage minus the MEAP benefit is used to determine the even monthly payments for participation in the USPP.
+- Utility Service Protection Program (USPP) protects low-income families from utility cutoffs and allows MEAP-eligible households to enter into a year-round even monthly payment program with their utility company.